willmorrison1/RVaggregator/README.md

 -   Work with ordinal (e.g. land cover class) and continuous (e.g. heights) inputs
 -   Aggregate data through command line (cf. R IDE or program - but you still need R!)
--   Accurately account for cell sizes and grid mis-matches when aggreagating, rather than aggregating by a factor of *n* (e.g. *n* = 2 = half the resolution)
+-   Accurately account for cell sizes and grid mis-matches when aggregating, rather than aggregating by a factor of *n* (e.g. *n* = 2 = half the resolution)
+-   Not load all data into memory at once (currently a very crude implementation)

 Also comes with command line interface wrapper in `CLI/RVaggregator-CLI.R`.